 Resources

-Mediators of Wound Healing: Cytokines, Growth Factors, and Inflammatory Control
+Mediators of Wound Healing: Cytokines, Growth Factors, and the Inflammatory Phase of Wound Healing

 “By targeting the factors that can lead to chronic wounds, such as co-morbidities like diabetes, blood pressure, smoking, and the presence of microbes, whether infectious or commensal, we can create complex medical products that work to reduce microbial load and the chance for biofilms and infections.
 These devices may impact the cytokine profile of the wound or surgical site and ultimately help patients by reducing their healing time,” said Greg Mouchka, President of iFyber.